 These filters are probably made with HEPA filter media.
 However when they are bent to form the small filter (ie less than 2” thick) with little filter media, there can be a significant drop in performance.

 If a filter cannot meet the HEPA standard, it technically is a HEPA-type filter.
 A HEPA type filter is good for removing the big particles like pet hair.
-If you need to remove smaller particles like fine dust or mold spores then you will be better off with a true HEPA filter.
+If you need to remove smaller particles like fine dust or mold spores then you will be better off with a real HEPA filter.

 Are HEPA Air Purifiers Safe?